-Vera Nackovic is a partner in Mayer Brown's Intellectual Property practice based in the Chicago office.
-She is a Registered Patent Attorney focusing on pharmaceutical, biologics, medical devices, nutraceuticals, and chemical patent matters with a particular emphasis on intellectual property transactions, the strategic development of global patent portfolios, and patent litigation.
+Vera Nackovic is a partner in Mayer Brown's Intellectual Property practice, based in the Chicago office.
+She is a Registered Patent Attorney focusing on pharmaceutical, biologics, medical devices, nutraceuticals, and chemical patent matters with a particular emphasis on intellectual property transactions, strategic development of global patent portfolios, and patent litigation.
 LMG Life Sciences recognized Vera as a “Life Science Star” and accordingly to IAM 1000, Vera “is a master at achieving the protection goals of her clients, at keeping their products alive and well—and exclusive—and enabling them to capitalize on their research investment and technology acquisition.”

 Vera has been named a "Rising Star" in the Illinois Super Lawyers.
 Prior to joining Mayer Brown in 2003, Vera worked for the Honorable Kenneth Ripple of the United States Court of Appeals for the Seventh Circuit.